juanlossio/MIT-latam-vs-covid19/README.md

 However, a publication by Sridharan, G. K., Kotagiri, R., Chandiramani, et al. (2020) claim that actually the use of ibuprofen may be beneficial to treat COVID-19.
 The actual statement is the following:

-->***“However, available data from limited studies show administration of recombinant ACE2 improves lung damage caused by respiratory viruses, suggesting ibuprofen use may be beneficial in COVID-19 disease.
-At this time, there is no supporting evidence to discourage the use of ibuprofen.”***<-
+***“However, available data from limited studies show administration of recombinant ACE2 improves lung damage caused by respiratory viruses, suggesting ibuprofen use may be beneficial in COVID-19 disease.
+At this time, there is no supporting evidence to discourage the use of ibuprofen.”***

 From this statement we can construct the following graph: